 Every brand wants to broaden its client base, but to achieve this is one of the biggest challenges facing marketers.

 The key to success lies in building a relationship between consumer and brand.
-From this strong foundation, you can increase penetration, not only converting consumers into browsers, but also upgrading light buyers into regular buyers, and increasing the resistance of loyal buyers to switch to a rival brand.
+From this strong foundation, you can increase penetration, but also upgrade light buyers into regular buyers, and increase the resistance of loyal buyers to switch to a rival brand.
 You can achieve brand success by making “friends for life”.
 Here’s how: